 Affluent and adventurous farmers and local businessmen had the money, the land and the enthusiasm to promote aviation.
 The Manawatū Aero Club (1928) aimed to make Manawatū a major terminal point for air transport.
 Union Airways, the forerunner of NAC (National Airways Corporation) and the first major commercial airline in the country, started at Milson Airport in Palmerston North in 1936.

-Dairy farmers, in Manawatū as elsewhere, had taken readily to cooperative ownership of factories.
-And farmers generally supported firms like the Manawatū Farmers’ and the United Farmers’ cooperative associations.
+Dairy farmers, in Manawatū as elsewhere, took readily to cooperative ownership of factories.
+Farmers generally supported firms like the Manawatū Farmers’ and the United Farmers’ cooperative associations.
 But the Manawatū Consumers’ Co-operative Society (1935) had a far longer and more successful life than similar ventures elsewhere.
-In the 1960s it had 30,000 members and 40 different stores throughout the region, including butcheries and groceries which offered member rebates.
-Its success owed much to the energies of a long-serving manager, Gordon Brown.
+In the 1960s it had 30,000 members and 40 stores around the region, including butcheries and groceries which offered member rebates.
+Its success owed much to the energy of a long-serving manager, Gordon Brown.

 Two for one

 Geoffrey Peren was New Zealand’s first professor of agriculture, at Victoria University College in 1924.
 Auckland University College then appointed William Riddet to the equivalent post.
 To avoid duplication it was decided to set up one college where both men would teach.
 It was named Massey Agricultural College after the late William F. Massey (the ‘farmer’ prime minister).

 From swamp to dairy farm

 By 1930 Manawatū’s bush, but not all its swamps, had become farmland.
 It was only after the collapse of the flax boom in 1919, when international prices fell sharply, that low-lying land at Ōpiki, Shannon and Foxton was drained for farm use.
 ‘Flaxies’ gave way to ‘cow cockies’.